jkotalik/UserStudy/README.md

      - It exposes a `Todos` property which represents the list of todo items in the database.
      - The call to `UseInMemoryDatabase` wires up the in memory database storage.
 Data will only be persisted as long as the application is running.

-1. Restart the server side application but this time we're going to use `dotnet watch`:
-    ```
-    dotnet watch run
-    ```

-    This will watch our application for source code changes and will restart the process as a result.

 ## Expose the list of todo items

 1. Create a file called `TodosController.cs` with the following class: